economycomfort/infra/README.md

 a bit about how things are handled and scaled out today.

 Hopefully somebody else finds this useful.
-Note that most things are specific to my environment, and will likely need to be modified for deplpyment elsewhere.
+Note that most things are specific to my environment, and will likely need to be modified for deployment elsewhere.